-The winner will join an incredible past line up of winners from the world of children’s poetry including Sarah Crossan, Michael Rosen, Joseph Coelho, Roger McGough, George Szirtes, Carol Ann Duffy, Philip Gross and John Agard.
+The 2017 winner Kate Wakeling joins an incredible past line up of winners from the world of children’s poetry including Sarah Crossan, Michael Rosen, Joseph Coelho, Roger McGough, George Szirtes, Carol Ann Duffy, Philip Gross and John Agard.

-This year the Chair of the Judging panel will be poet Rachel Rooney.
+This year the Chair of the Judging panel was poet Rachel Rooney.

-Rachel is joined by a range of poetry experts who share a passion for poetry and its place in children’s developing literacy.
+Rachel was joined by a range of poetry experts who share a passion for poetry and its place in children’s developing literacy.